Skip to main content

 Topical Treatments

-Topical treatments such as gels, tapes or external compression can help in wound closure and healing, or to reduce the ability of skin to produce irregular pigment.
-These products may be used to treat existing surface scars and discoloration, and to aid in healing of scar revision procedures.
+Topical treatments — such as gels, tapes or external compression — can help in wound closure and healing, or to reduce the ability of skin to produce irregular pigment.
+These products may be used to treat existing surface scars and discoloration, and aid in the healing of other scar revision procedures.

 Injectable Treatments